How many different species of birds, fish, aquatic macroinvertebrates and mussels have been found in each watershed?

 3. Combine the four ranked scores into one index score per watershed.

 The range of values of the mean species count per watershed was:

 20-50 Aquatic macroinvertebrates

 These values were scored 0-100 and combined into a final Animal Species Richness index value.
 The combined scores were also scaled 0-100 to give a final species richness score.
-The combined scores ranged from 38 to 78.

 After combining the species richness values from four different taxa into a single score for each watershed, the resulting range of values was quite narrow.
 Different patterns of richness exist for each sub-index, so the extreme values are dampened when they are combined.
 Reviewing each sub-index is important to any discussion of species richness in a specific watershed.